 2. She doesn’t want to be a parent.

-Similarly, some women feel they are not cut out for parenthood.
+Similarly, some women choose to give a baby up for adoption because they feel they are not cut out for parenthood.
 She may have negative life experiences around parenthood, or maybe she isn’t feeling a mothering instinct.
 Many women have firsthand knowledge of the financial and personal sacrifices parents make, and they decide early on that they don’t want to raise children.
 Choosing adoption in these circumstances feels like the right choice for many women.

 3. Can’t afford the financial cost of parenting.